 Old Town Tustin, at the intersection of El Camino Real and 3rd Street.
 The historic commercial corridor closes to cars for the event.

-The Dreamers Market opens at 5:00 PM.
-The main event with stage performances, Santa, the Snow Village, and the tree lighting runs from 6:00 PM to 8:30 PM.
+The Dreamers Market opens in the early evening.
+The main event with stage performances, Santa, the Snow Village, and the tree lighting runs through the evening.

 Yes — the Snow Village is a feature of the Holiday Stroll itself, with snow play for kids in Old Town.
 It’s part of this event, not a separate destination.